 The largest cut diamond in the world, the Golden Jubilee is an incompatible 545.67 carats in weight.
 It is a beautiful brown diamond discovered at the De Beers Premier Mine in 1985.
 In fact, it was cut from a large brown diamond at 755 carats in weight found in this South African mine.
 Today, it is part of the crown jewels at the Royal Museum at Pimammek Golden Temple Throne Hall in Bangkok.

-The Bokassa Diamond is surrounded by a truly fascinating story.
+Aside from the three most famous diamonds, there is also the Bokassa Diamond, which is surrounded by a truly fascinating story.
 In 1977, a Central African dictator named Jean-Bédel Bokassa declared himself emperor and asked Albert Jolis, the president of a diamond mining operation, for a diamond ring.

 Jolis presented this "unique" diamond to the clueless Bokassa, who loved it.
 He thought that the $500 ring was worth over $500,000.

 Want to learn more about diamonds for investment?
 The experts at BNT Diamonds can help.
 Get in touch with us today by booking an appointment in one of our showrooms or requesting a quote.